Andrew-TecSee/Andrew-TecSee/README.md

 - 👋 Hi, I’m @Andrew-TecSee
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Network Engineer At Microsoft
+- 💞️ I’m looking to collaborate on Network Engineer
 - 📫 How to reach me +201555115180

 <!---